eric1234/iconpark/README.md

 ## Usage

 To place an icon on a page, use the `icon` helper.
-Any of the icons available in iconpark will work.
+Any of the icons available in IconPark will work.
 Just the name is needed.
 You can leave off the SVG extension.
 So:

 ```erb